-The latest issue of English Language Teaching Journal carried an interesting article, by Simon Borg, on the benefits of participating in conferences, as reported by ELT professionals.
+The latest issue of English Language Teaching Journal has an interesting article, by Simon Borg, which describes what ELT professionals perceive as the benefits of participating in conferences.
 Unfortunately the article is behind a paywall, but if you or your institution have a subscription to ELT J, you can follow the link below:

 Borg, S. (2015).
 The benefits of attending ELT conferences.
 ELT Journal, 69(1), 35-46. doi: 10.1093/elt/ccu045

-Alternatively, or in addition to reading the article, you may want to read Simon Borg’s blog about the research project which is reported there.
+Alternatively, or in addition to reading the article, you may want to read Simon Borg’s blog about the research project.

 So, what are the benefits?